 This site contains affiliate links.
 As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

-Here are the top three ways to turn off your MacBook.
-Before you shut down your MacBook, always close and/or save open programs or applications to prevent data loss.
+Note: Before you shut down your MacBook, always close and/or save open programs or applications to prevent data loss.

 That’s all there is to a standard shutdown.
-It might take your computer a few seconds or a few minutes to prepare for the shutdown and actually turn it off, but the steps above will get your Mac shut down most of the time.
+It might take your mac computers a few seconds or minutes to prepare for the shutdown and actually turn it off.
+Also, if you have applications open, your MacBook may prompt you to close and save the applications before proceeding with the shutdown.

 Method 2: Key Command Method